Nitheesh-S/Nitheesh-S/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a django and golang.
+- 🎓 Have experience in Django, aws lambda in golang, React
 - 🌱 I’m currently learning apache airflow.

 <!--